 Swapping goods is an even bigger win-win than shopping secondhand.
 You can get rid of your unwanted stuff and pick up new stuff at the same time, with no money changing hands.
 So you get all the environmental perks of buying secondhand, and the price is unbeatable: absolutely free.

 Places to swap unwanted goods include:

 - Online Swap Sites.
 You can also swap items online at swapping websites.
-For example, Swap Style is like an online clothing swap party for women all over the country.
-Another clothing swap site, thredUP, offers clothing for children as well as women.
-And at PaperBack Swap, you can trade in paperback books you’ve read and get new titles in exchange.
+For example, Rehash is like an online clothing swap party for women all over the country.
+At PaperBack Swap, you can trade in paperback books you’ve read and get new titles in exchange.

 That’s what the sharing economy is all about.
 It lets just one item — a book, a car, or even a building — be enough for multiple people.

 - Public Libraries.
 Libraries aren’t just for books anymore.
 At many public libraries, you can also borrow audiobooks, music CDs, and DVDs of popular films and TV series.
 You can even read popular magazines instead of shelling out $5 or more to buy them off the rack.
 Taking advantage of all these features can save you big bucks.
 For example, the average household with cable or satellite TV spends nearly $110 per month on it, according to Leichtman Research.
 If your library gives you enough entertainment choices to cancel your cable, you can save close to $1,320 per year.